sageserpent-open/kineticMerge/documents/designNotes/blindAlleys.md

 # Rabin Fingerprinting #

-Fingerprinting of content is a key part of finding matches in `CodeMotionAnalysis`.
+Fingerprinting of content is a key part of finding matches in `SectionedCode`.
 The initial implementation used [Rabin Fingerprinting](https://github.com/themadcreator/rabinfingerprint), brought in as direct source dependency and compiled as a subproject of the overall SBT project - that repository does not publish Maven builds, and I didn't want to get into maintenance of all the third party codebase, just the bits required for Kinetic Merge.

-It worked very well - in some respects, too well, because the collision resistance masked a bug in `CodeMotionAnalysis` provoked by fingerprint collisions between unrelated content.
+It worked very well - in some respects, too well, because the collision resistance masked a bug in `SectionedCode` provoked by fingerprint collisions between unrelated content.
 What did for it was the substantial overhead of precomputing the irreducible polynomial representation that is required to bootstrap a fingerprinting session.